English Retreads: Material

 Typically, English Retreads were made completely from reclaimed rubber inner tubes.
 The products come from trucks and tractors.
 The rubber was cut, washed, dried, and buffed in order to prepare for resale.
 It is then cut into specific patterns to form the handbags.

 The last line, "Luxe", used the rubber inner tubes for the product exterior and colorful PET (Polyethylene terephthalate) material lining for the interior.
 The PET material was made from 100% recycled plastic bottles.
 The last handbag in the collection uses PET material on the outside with accents of inner tube rubber.
 The handbags come in a variety of shapes and sizes, small enough for a clutch and large enough as a tote.

-Industry

-English Retreads fell into the luxury goods category of eco-friendly handbags.

-Recognition

-Media Attention included features in the New York Times, CBS4 Denver and The Rocky Mountain News.